Please download our updated 2020 Term dates by clicking here.

 If your child is at all unwell, they should not be coming to school.

 Anyone who is feeling unwell should not be coming to school.
-Anyone with symptoms of COVID-19 is encouraged to be tested for the virus.
+Anyone with symptoms of COVID-19 is encouraged to be tested for the virus and will not be allowed to return to school until the school has sighted a negative COVID-19 test result.

 In addition, if anyone in a household is being tested for COVID-19 we ask that all members of the household stay home from school until the results are received.